Complete a 42 credit hour, post-baccalaureate graduate degree on a part-time schedule, designed to meet the scheduling needs of employed RN's.

-- Undertake MSN studies as part of a small, cohesive cohort of no more than 18 students who remain together throughout the course of their graduate training.
+Undertake MSN studies as part of a small, cohesive cohort who remain together throughout the course of their graduate training.

 MSN - Family Nurse Practitioner Program Highlights:

-- preclinical-courses tha tprovide a core foundation for advanced practice
+- preclinical scholarly application courses that provide a core foundation for advanced practice

-- Study in a graduate nursing program that runs year-round and can be pursued on a part-time basis.
+Study in a graduate nursing program that runs year-round.
 The one stipulation: all MSN requirements must be completed within six years of program enrollment.